madhan-200/MemoraAI/README.md

 ## 🚀 Usage

 1. **Start a Conversation**: Type a message or click the microphone icon to speak
+2. **Enhance Prompt**: Click the Sparkles icon to let AI improve your question before sending
-2. **Enable Memory**: Toggle the "Enable Memory" checkbox to control memory storage
+3. **Enable Memory**: Toggle the "Enable Memory" checkbox to control memory storage
-3. **View Memory Stats**: Check the sidebar to see total memories and connection status
+4. **View Status**: Check the sidebar to see the system connection status
+5. **Provide Feedback**: Use thumbs up/down buttons on AI responses
-4. **Clear Chat**: Click the "Clear" button to reset the conversation history
+6. **Clear Chat**: Click the "Clear" button to reset the conversation history

 ### Example Interactions